 This post may contain affiliate links.
-Please read our disclosure policy.
+Please read my affiliate policy.

 Why Use a Juicer or Blender?

-Whether you choose to blend or juice, you are gifting your body improved health by using these nutrient packed drinks.
+Whether you choose to blend or juice, you are gifting your body improved health by using these nutrient-packed drinks.
 Regularly drinking smoothies or fresh, veggie-based juice will:

-• Increase your veggie intake dramatically
+• Increase your veggie intake dramatically.

-• Make it easier as well as quicker for your body to absorb nutrients.
-Blending and juicing allows the food to become somewhat โ€œpre-digestedโ€
+• Make it easier and quicker for your body to absorb nutrients.
+Blending and juicing breaks down the food into a form that’s easier for your body to process.

-• Curb appetite + reduce cravings for sugar and processed foods because you’re nourishing your cells with micronutrients.
-Your body no longer craves the โ€œcarbsโ€ or macronutrients
+• Curb appetite and reduce cravings for sugar and processed foods by nourishing your body with real nutrients.

 Now, let’s put the juicer vs blender debate to the test!